f3-factory/F3com-data/databases/main.md

 ## Seek and You Shall Find

-If you have no need for record-by-record navigation, you can retrieve an entire batch of records in one shot:-
+If you have no need for record-by-record navigation, you can retrieve an entire batch of records in one shot:

 ``` php
 $frequentUsers=$user->find(array('visits>?',3),array('order'=>'userID'));
 ```

-Jig mapper's query syntax has a slight resemblance:-
+Jig mapper's query syntax has a slight resemblance:

 ``` php
 $frequentUsers=$user->find(array('@visits>?',3),array('order'=>'userID'));
 ```

-The equivalent code using the MongoDB mapper:-
+The equivalent code using the MongoDB mapper:

 ``` php
 $frequentUsers=$user->find(array('visits'=>array('$gt'=>3)),array('userID'=>1));